The 6 Essential Skills That Define PM Leaders

 When it comes to planning the next steps in your career, some goals may be clear to see: advancing from individual projects to program and portfolio management, for example.
 However, what might not be as obvious are the skills required to establish yourself as a project leader.
 Beyond honed technical abilities, successful project leaders cultivate soft skills that allow them to connect strategy and execution to keep a project on track and aligned to business objectives.

-This brief will outline the six essential skills required for project leadership success:
+This brief outlines the six essential skills required for project leadership success:

 - Managing alignment across diverse teams